Make sure to discover London hidden gems before others do!

 Highgate Cemetery is located in Swain’s Ln, Highgate, London.
 Before visiting, make sure to check the website to double check it is open on the day you wish to go.
-The easiest way to get there is by metro.
+The easiest way to get there is by underground.
 Get a northbound Northern Line train and get off at Archway Station.
 From there, it is about a 15 minutes walk.

 You may want to visit Pickering Place for a number of reasons, the first of which is the fact that it was home to the Texas legation (effectively a small embassy) from 1842 – 1845 as commemorated by a small brass plaque.

 This is one of the most interesting London hidden gems, located almost directly opposite King Henry’s old barn at St. James Palace and accessed by a narrow passageway running next to the famous Berry Bros & Rudd wine merchant – their one day wine school being the main reason you may want to go all the way to Pickering Square to begin with!

 Legend says that it was the venue for the last sword duel in London, although I couldn’t find anyone to tell me who the two duelers were or what they were dueling about!
 Yet, it is easy to believe it, because it is hidden away and quite close to the royal court of the time.

-The closest metro station to Pickering Place is Green Park, served by the Piccadilly Line.
+The closest London tube station to Pickering Place is Green Park, served by the Piccadilly Line.
 From there, it is a 6 minute walk.

 Britain’s Smallest Police Station

 Any visit to London has to include a trip to Trafalgar Square and with all the other attractions it would be easy to miss the little building that is discreetly located in one corner of the square.